-In 1996, English engineer, Frederick Philip Selwyn, patented a ‘fluid pressure amplifier’ which revolutionized ram pump technology with a new venturi effect valve for the Zero Energy Papa Pump.
+In 1996, English engineer, Frederick Philip Selwyn, patented a ‘fluid pressure amplifier’ which revolutionized ram pump technology with a new venturi effect valve.

 This Venturi Valve uses the low pressure generated by high velocity water flow around a curve-shaped elastomeric valve (with low pressure loss) enabling rapid closure and with a relatively small cross sectional area and low weight.
 The Venturi Valve is configured as a ring section positioned around the supply inlet of the pump with the delivery outlet of the pump being directly in line.
 This allows the pump structure to be concentric and therefore inherently strong.
-Upon closure of the valve, it permits efficient water delivery by acting in line with the supply via a second smaller venturi effect delivery non return valve.
-The elastomeric material and operation of these valves also allows them to self-return without weight or spring assistance.
+Upon closure of the valve, it permits efficient water delivery by acting in line with the supply via a second smaller venturi effect non return valve in the delivery side.
+The elastomeric material and operation of these valves allows them to self-return without weight or spring assistance.

-This unique technology and design dramatically reduced the weight, manufacturing cost and number of components required - as well as providing an overall improvement in efficiency.
+This unique technology and design dramatically reduces the weight, manufacturing cost and number of components required - as well as providing an overall improvement in efficiency.